japila-books/spark-sql-internals/docs/spark-sql-performance-tuning-groupBy-aggregation.md

  |  ParallelCollectionRDD[4] at rdd at <console>:26 []
 ----

-[NOTE]
-====
+!!! note
-By default Spark SQL uses spark-sql-properties.md#spark.sql.shuffle.partitions[spark.sql.shuffle.partitions] number of partitions for aggregations and joins, i.e. `200` by default.
+    By default Spark SQL uses [spark.sql.shuffle.partitions](configuration-properties.md#spark.sql.shuffle.partitions) number of partitions for aggregations and joins.

     That often leads to explosion of partitions for nothing that does impact the  performance of a query since these 200 tasks (per partition) have all to start and finish before you get the result.

-_Less is more_ remember?
-====

 === [[case_1]] Case 1: Default Number of Partitions -- spark.sql.shuffle.partitions Property